 Another difference is in the encapsulation.
 RF MOSFETs come in packages that have very low lead inductance, specially for the source leads.
 Normal power switching MOSFETs instead come in plain conventional packages, that have much higher inductances.
 Also with RF MOSFETs it's almost a rule that the device either has internal insulation from the heatsink mounting surface, or has the source connected to the mounting surface, while with switching MOSFETs that's rather an exception, with the usual configuration being the drain connected to the mounting surface.
 But internal insulation is very useful in RF applications, almost essential in some cases.

 So, can switching type MOSFETs be used in RF linear amplifers?
 Or rather, does it make sense to even consider using them?

 Simple answer: An MRF154 costs 450 dollars.
-A switching MOSFET having the
+A switching MOSFET

 Let's look at some basic specs for some transistors.
 First, I would like to compare the MRF157 linear RF MOSFET o the IXFX180N25T switching MOSFET.
 I chose the MRF157 simply because it's well known and available, and the other one I chose without much thinking or any selecting, looking for one that would have about the same power dissipation and have a balanced set of other features.

 |Pmax||1350 W||1390 W|

 |Cout||750 pF||158 pF|